Esconine/NightLight-Linux/README.md

 </div>

 > [!IMPORTANT]
-> Works only on Arch and Arch-based distributions (SteamOS, CachyOS, EndeavourOS, Manjaro, Garuda, Artix and etc)
+> Works only on SteamDeck, Arch and Arch-based distributions (SteamOS, CachyOS, EndeavourOS, Manjaro, Garuda, Artix and etc)

 ## Installation
 > [!WARNING]